aidinkhosrowshahi/apigw-accesslogs/README.md

 ## Solution Overview

-The integration works by forwarding API Gateway access logs from your Amazon API Gateway to S3 via Amazon Kinesis Data Firehose.
+The integration works by forwarding API Gateway access logs from your Amazon API Gateway to S3 via Amazon Data Firehose.
 This solution uses the following AWS services to provide near real-time logging analytics:

 * Amazon S3 bucket ensuring durable and secure storage.
 * Amazon Data Firehose for delivering logs into an S3 bucket.